Earlier this month the U.S. Department of Labor put another nail in the coffin of environmental, social and governance

 SEC Commissioner Hester Peirce has publicly said, “we are seeing a similar scarlet letter phenomenon in today’s modern, but no less flawed world” but it is not Hester Prynne’s “A” for adultery in Puritan Massachusetts Bay Colony in 1642, but rather ESG in America in 2020.
 The SEC Commissioner has also questioned “the materiality of ESG” including finding fault with ESG for having no enforceable or common meaning, “while financial reporting benefits from uniform standards developed over centuries, many ESG factors rely on research that is far from settled.”

 There are still a small but vocal group of investors in the U.S. that are concerned with matters of ESG, and there is some U.N. inspired interest in Europe, so while we carefully monitor the actions of the several federal government departments active in this space, irrespective of political bent we will continue to advise and offer guidance to public companies on mitigating their risk from the modern scarlet letters ESG.

-And while, if President Trump is reelected, it appears more likely than not that ESG disclosures will be made extinct like the dodo bird, not unlike as the federal government banned the 100 watt Edison light bulb out of existence, but that course would likely be reversed in a Biden Administration, neither prospect is consistent with a core belief of this law firm that we can repair the planet with capitalism.
+If President Trump is reelected, it appears more likely than not that ESG disclosures will be made extinct like the dodo bird, not unlike as the federal government banned the 100 watt Edison light bulb out of existence, but that course will all be certainly see a polar opposite reversal and ESG will be embraced in a Biden Administration.
+Either prospect is consistent with a core belief of this law firm that our clients can repair the planet with capitalism.